KQM-git/TCL/evidence/characters/cryo/ganyu.md

 **Evidence:**

-User Neptunya tested Ganyu’s elemental burst by casting it along with a Bennett ult, varying between being inside the Bennett ult during cast, walking into the Bennett ult after cast, and not being in the Bennett ult whatsoever in order to determine if Ganyu’s elemental burst was snapshot in nature, which he found to be true.
+User Neptunya tested Ganyu’s elemental burst by casting it along with a Bennett ult, varying between being inside the Bennett ult during cast, walking into the Bennett ult after cast, and not being in the Bennett ult whatsoever in order to determine if Ganyu’s elemental burst was snapshot in nature, which she found to be true.
 Similarly, user Nello tested Ganyu’s charge shot by shooting a hilichurl at extreme distances in order to give them enough time to walk in and outside of a Bennett ult mid shot.
 Through this they similarly discovered that Ganyu’s Frost Flake arrow is also snapshot in nature.

 [\[video\] Ganyu charge shot snapshotting](https://youtu.be/moPAMaH9LMo)